-How do you qualify for social security disability benefits?
+How do you qualify for social security disability benefits in Spokane Washington?

 To be eligible for Social Security disability benefits under the “disability insurance program” (SSDI), you must have been employed in jobs covered by Social Security and accumulated at least 40 work credits.
 This amounts to about 5 years worth of work out of the preceding 10 years.
 You must also have a “severe” medical ailment that either meets Social Security’s impairment listing criteria, or that leaves you with a residual functional capacity that eliminates your ability to do any job in sufficient numbers in the national economy.
 In other words, even if you cannot do your prior work because of an illness, you still may be capable of performing a different job.
 For benefits to be granted, a skilled advocate will work with you, to provide the necessary evidence to establish that you are not capable of working full time in any position.

 To be considered disabled, you must not be currently employed in substantial gainful activity (SGA).
 Also, your medical condition(s) must be severe enough to limit your ability to do basic work like sitting, lifting, walking, standing, and remembering – for at least 12 months or more.
 Social Security Disability is not a “temporary” disability program.

 If you do not have work credits, you still may qualify for disability benefits under the Social Security Income (SSI) program, but there are additional economic need factors that you must also meet, to be eligible for benefits.

 What to do when making social security disability claims